- School of Music Audition Information

-BM in Performance - Musical Theater
+BM in Performance - Musical Theatre

-This degree program, offered in collaboration with the Theatre Department, is designed for those who wish to pursue a career in musical theater performance.
-The program aims to instill a thorough understanding of music and theater and their relationship to contemporary society.
+This degree program, offered in collaboration with the Theatre Department, is designed for those who wish to pursue a career in musical theatre performance.
+The program aims to instill a thorough understanding of music and theatre and their relationship to contemporary society.
 Private lessons, solo and ensemble performance, and the theatrical training necessary for this discipline are emphasized.
 A basic understanding of the standards and opportunities for professional performance leads the student to realistic expectations for a career as a performer or teacher.

 The minimum number of credits required for the degree is 120.

 |Music Theory and Aural Skills (16)|

 |MUT 100 Music Theory and Aural Skills 1||4|

 |MUT 101 Music Theory and Aural Skills 2||4|